|Correct Attire for the Hunter Ring|

 Scarlet Coat: If you're a member of a recognized hunt and have earned your colors in the field, you may wear a red (referred to in the field as pink) coat.

 Shadbelly: A shadbelly may also be worn, and if so, a canary vest should be worn with it.
-Points and tattersall vests and points may be substituted for a canary vest, although canary is the most formal color.
+Points and tattersall vests may be substituted for a canary vest, although canary is the most formal color.